dennisschoepf/react-gen/readme.md

 ## Configuration

 Currently you have to fork the project to make modifications.
-In the future you will be able to configure your own templates based on a react-gen.config.js file.
+In the future you will be able to configure your own templates.

-### Change existing templates

-### Add new templates

 ## To-Do
 - [ ] Implement ability to pass component name and template directly through options